h1data/M4L-jweb-injection/README.md

 Max 9 introduced [`v8`](https://docs.cycling74.com/userguide/new_in_max9/#javascript-and-coding) object which can run modern ECMAscript.<br>
 You may write directly ECMAscript with linter.<br>
 This means you can inject it into `jweb` without intermediate templates as follows.
+(NOTICE: *untested*)
 ``` javascript
 // this code is not confirmed to work
 autowatch = 1;